irvaniamirali/fastapi-url-shortener/README.md

 # ZipLink

-ZipLink is a simple FastAPI app to shorten URLs
+ZipLink is a FastAPI-based URL shortener.

 ### Cloning the Project
 To get started with the project, first clone the repository to your local machine using Git: